 2. Scope of Policy

 2.3 A number of University policies are already in place to address grievances, complaints, harassment, and discipline.
 The defining aspect of this policy is that it covers concerns which are in the public interest and which therefore may need to be addressed separately, even if other University policies and procedures are subsequently invoked.
-The concerns within the workplace which may prompt disclosure may relate to one or more of the following:
+The concerns within the workplace which may prompt a Qualifying Disclosure may relate to one or more of the following: